informancer/genetic-soylent/doc/datastructure.rst

 like the US recommended `Dietary Reference Intake`_, or the `EU-Directive 2008-100-EC`_.

+But for the moment, let us ignore all these, and simply have a nutrient with one name.

 .. _`Dietary Reference Intake`: http://fnic.nal.usda.gov/dietary-guidance/dietary-reference-intakes/dri-tables
 .. _`EU-Directive 2008-100-EC`: http://ec.europa.eu/food/food/labellingnutrition/nutritionlabel/index_en.htm